 If you have been searching for a mobile DJ for your wedding or event, there are probably a few things you have noticed while looking at all the different websites out there.
 Most notably, all mobile DJs make similar claims and use the same sales pitches.
 How can you tell who to hire, and how can you filter through the marketing gimmicks and sales pitches?
+How do you know who is the best when everyone has 5 stars on Wedding Wire or The Knot?
 Having worked for 25 years in the mobile DJ business, I would like to share some tips, advice, and things to consider when vetting a DJ for your event.

 First and foremost, you need to decide what it is you are looking for in a DJ.
 Are you simply needing someone to put together a playlist of music to play in the background at your event?
 Are you looking for an interactive DJ and MC to handle the formalities of your reception?
 Are you looking for a true DJ who can put on a professional mix show and rock a dance floor?
 The truth is, not all DJs are created equal and in the mobile DJ world you have DJs of different skill levels and capabilities.
 Each type of DJ works well in different roles/positions in the DJ world.
 Let's look at three basic types of DJs: